How did the Los Angeles Rams get their name? Origin and meaning

 With regards to their name, that was down to Damon “Buzz” Wetzel who was general manager at the time.
 According to history, Wetzel’s favorite college team was the Fordham Rams which incidentally was the home of league legend Vince Lombardi.
 With his allegiance to Fordham’s team, Wetzel implemented the moniker and it’s stuck to this day.

 From then till now: A look at the Rams’ evolution

 During the 50s the Rams seemed to enjoy their time in California.
 The franchise played in four championship games - winning one - while playing what would be referred to as “an exciting, glamorous brand of football.”
 By the 70s, however, things started to change as the Rams made the post season less and less.
 Once the 90s rolled around they were without doubt one of the worst teams in the league and consistently so.
 As fan presence waned and revenue dropped, it was clear something had to be done.
 What did they do?
 They moved.
 Owner Georgia Frontiere relocated the team to St. Louis.
 Though it took some time, the Rams definitely announced themselves in 1999 when a relatively unknown Kurt Warner became a house hold name as he led the Rams to a Super Bowl title.

-Unfortunately for St. Louis, the party didn't last long.
+Unfortunately for St. Louis, the party didn’t last long.
 With the advent of the Patriots dynasty and a changing league landscape, the team once again found itself at the mercy of dropping attendance numbers and the knock on economic effect.
-Owner Stan Kronke didn't hesitate deciding to take the team back to Los Angeles where they remain to this day.
-As they prepare to take on the 49ers in the Division's championship game one can perhaps have a greater appreciation for the fluctuating nature of football.
-On the other hand it seems like it's the same old Rams.
+Owner Stan Kronke didn’t hesitate deciding to take the team back to Los Angeles in 2016 where they remain to this day.